Curved origami and tangent developables

 The cubic discriminant locus

 All together, the space of cubics with double real roots is the union of all tangent lines to the twisted cubic $\gamma$.
 The discriminant locus is a tangent developable!
+Therefore, it has gaussian curvature zero.

 I didn’t want to do math, I just wanted a tangent developable.
 So I made my own rendition of the tangent developable of the twisted cubic, where I freehanded everything.
 Here’s a paper test of something which looked… close enough.
 When i bend the flat, paired paper into 3D, the two sheets pop apart and trace a fun form.